react-navigation/react-navigation.github.io/versioned_docs/version-6.x/header-buttons.md

 ## Header interaction with its screen component

-To be able to interact with the screen component, we need to use `navigation.setOptions` to define our button instead of the `options` prop.
+In some cases, components in the header need to interact with the screen component.
+For this use case, we need to use `navigation.setOptions` to update our options.
 By using `navigation.setOptions` inside the screen component, we get access to screen's props, state, context etc.

 <samp id="header-interaction">header interaction</samp>